fedeoasi/file-system-tools/README.md

 ### Search

 - `FolderByName`: Find folders by name
-- `FoldersByFileCount`: Find the folders that contain a file type
+- `FoldersContainingExtension`: Find the folders that contain a file type

 ### Deduplication